cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpsupport-gp-log-collector.md

 **`-with-gpcc`**

-Collect log files related to Greenplum Command Center.
+Collect log files related to Cloudberry Command Center.
 Log files are collected from the following locations:

 - `$GPCC_HOME/logs/*`
 - `$GPCC_HOME/conf/app.conf`
-- `$HOME/gpmetrics/*` (Greenplum Command Center 6.8.0 and later on Greenplum Database 6.x or Greenplum Command Center 4.16.0 and later on Greenplum Database 5.x)
+- `$HOME/gpmetrics/*`
-- `$COORDINATOR_DATA_DIRECTORY/gpmetrics` (Greenplum Command Center 6.7.0 and earlier on Greenplum Database 6.x or Greenplum Command Center 4.15.0 and earlier on Greenplum Database 5.x)
+- `$COORDINATOR_DATA_DIRECTORY/gpmetrics`
 - The output of the `gppkg -q --all` command

 **`-with-gpss`**

-Collect log files related to Greenplum Streaming Server.
+Collect log files related to Cloudberry Streaming Server.
 If you do not specify a directory with the `-gpsslogdir` option, gpsupport collects logs from the `gpAdminLogs` directory.
 Log files are of the format `gpss_<date>.log`.

 **`-with-pxf`**

-Collect all PXF logs along with Greenplum logs.
+Collect all PXF logs along with Cloudberry logs.

 **`-with-pxf-only`**